ridhamz/ridhamz/README.md

  ### Hey there 👋

 I am Ridha Mezrigui a Software Engineer with  a balanced range of experience between front-end and back-end technologies.<br/>
-Passionate and highly familiar with JavaScript technologies, DevOps engineering, and Cloud computing.
+Passionate and highly familiar with JavaScript technologies, and Cloud engineering.

 ### 📒 My technical blogs